-The Council kept within approved budget in 2018/19 with a £6.9m underspend against approved budget.
+The Council reported a net £3.054m underspend against the approved budget in 2018/19.
 This was due in part to the successful delivery of over 80% of planned savings and better management of resources especially those relating to demand led service where a monitoring regime has been developed to support effective management of financial resources.
-An analysis of financial performance by service area is presented in the below chart.

-General Fund balances now stands at £7.5m (£7.0m 2017/18) following a year end transfer of £0.5m.
-This level of general contingency is considered adequate for a local authority the size of Reading Borough Council.
+The unearmarked General Fund balance now stands at £7.5m (£7.0m 2017/18) following a year end transfer of £0.5m.
+This level of general reserves is considered adequate for a local authority the size of Reading Borough Council.
 Adults and Children's services remain a concern due to continued increase in demand for these services, but the situation is being monitored to ensure efficient use of resources and that enough resources are made available to deliver these vital services.
 The Council undertakes detailed modelling of demographic trends and case reviews along with earlier intervention and improved commissioning to manage pressure on these budgets more effectively.